Virtual Open Event FAQs

 Physical Education lessons in Year 7 will give you the opportunity to develop skills in a number of sports.
-This will include netball, hockey, badminton, basketball, gymnastics, dance, athletics, tennis rounders and cross-country.
-Rugby is added in Year 8 and football and trampolining in Year 9.
-Clubs exist at all levels and for all years in netball, hockey, football, badminton, basketball, trampoline, athletics, rounders, and tennis, with three tiers of gymnastics, and rhythmic gymnastics clubs and a further five clubs for dance.
+This will include netball, hockey, badminton, basketball, gymnastics, dance, athletics, tennis, rounders and cross-country.
+Rugby is added in Year 8, and football and trampolining in Year 9.
+Clubs exist at all levels and for all years in netball, hockey, football, badminton, basketball, trampoline, athletics, rounders, and tennis.
+There are also three tiers of gymnastics, plus rhythmic gymnastics clubs and five clubs for dance.

-A programme of high-quality Careers Education opportunities and Guidance is available to students throughout their time at HGS, provided by both school staff and external organisations.
-Events include our Careers Fair, Careers Days, Take Your Daughter to Work Day (Year 8), Options talks, Careers Interviews, Apprenticeship Talks and interview support.
+A programme of high-quality Careers Education and Guidance is available to students throughout their time at HGS, provided by both school staff and external organisations.
+Events include our Careers Fair, Careers Days, Take Your Daughter to Work Day (Year 8), Options Talks, Careers Interviews, Apprenticeship Talks and Interview Support.
 Further information is available on the Careers Guidance and Education page.

 What are the average sizes of classes?

-At Key Stage 3, most subjects are taught in tutor groups and their average size is 26/27.
+At Key Stage 3, most subjects are taught in Tutor Groups and the average size of these is 26/27.

-At Key Stage 4, numbers vary slightly more depending on the options choices made by students.
-The average is 23/24, with some having 15/16 students and a small number having 28/29.
+At Key Stage 4, numbers vary slightly more depending on the subject choices made by students.
+The average is 23/24, with some classes having 15/16 students and a small number having 28/29.

 Do students in Year 7 require a Chromebook?

-Yes, students in Year 7 are required to bring their own Chromebook to school each day, to support learning in class and at home.
+Yes, all students in Years 7 to 11 are required to bring their own Chromebook to school each day to support learning in class and at home.
 This can be purchased privately or through a scheme offered by the school.
 These digital devices will not replace the teaching that takes place in our school, but will enhance what we already do well.

 Why have you chosen Chromebooks?

 There is a wide range of tablet and laptop-style devices available on the market.
-We have conducted extensive research when considering the type of device that would be best suited to students in our school, and for the specification and cost this is by far the best one.
-As a Google school that has been using Google Classroom extensively for the last 3 years, we consider that Chromebooks are the best devices for us to use.
+We conducted extensive research when considering the type of device that would be best suited to students in our school.
+For the specification and cost this is by far the best one, and as a Google school which has been using Google Classroom for the last 5 years, we consider Chromebooks to be the best devices for us to use.

 What support is provided for students with additional needs?

-Our Learning Support Department currently has five Learning Support Assistants and along with the SENCO, they provide coordination of needs and some in class support.
-There are a range of smaller group interventions which take place to support a range of different learning needs.
-We approach support through providing high quality teaching for all and individual class teachers are supported by the Learning Support Department to differentiate work as appropriate.
+Our Learning Support Department currently has six Learning Support Assistants and along with the SENCO and Assistant SENCO, they provide coordination of needs and some in-class support.
+There is a range of smaller group interventions which take place to support a variety of learning needs.
+We provide support through high-quality teaching for all, and individual class teachers are guided by the Learning Support Department to differentiate work as appropriate.